18 Best Nonprofit Annual Reports: Great Digital & Small Examples & How You Can Learn From Them

-Annual reports.
+Nonprofit annual reports.
 A useful community engagement communications piece, or a complete time suck that takes your organization months to produce?
-Annual reports are a standard communications piece nonprofits produce every year and we often view them as an obligation.
+Nonprofit annual reports are a standard communications piece nonprofits produce every year and we often view them as an obligation.
 Something we have to do, as opposed to other, more inspiring, creative communications pieces in your portfolio.
 We’re here to say that creating annual reports does not have to stink!

-Because of the nature of their work (see what we did there?), the National Parks Foundation has a lot of photo ops.
+Because of the nature of their work (see what we did there?), the National Parks Foundation has a lot of photo ops for their nonprofit reports.
 Their use of photos throughout their report showcases impact locales through beautiful photos.
 What a way to bring the work directly to your supporters!
 Photography might be a “nice to have” investment for your nonprofit, but consider the mileage you can get out of a set of really good photos: social media posts, annual report graphics, website photos, and so on.

 Develop a summary of highlights

 Given how in-depth this report is, we think it’s a super smart idea to provide a summary of the report highlights at the outset.
 After all, not everyone is going to read the report cover to cover.
 Giving them a summary of the highlights is a great way to make sure readers get the essential information.